The Performance Analyst Staff Role Explained

 What types of Reports Does the Performance Analyst Deliver?

-The Performance Analyst will provide you with six different types of report cards that will come in handy in your pursuit for wins and trophies.
+The Performance Analyst will provide you with six different types of report cards that will come in handy in your pursuit of wins and trophies.

 Let us take a closer look at the report cards the Performance Analyst delivers;